FelipoCruz/FelipoCruz/README.md

 I’m @FelipoCruz
 - 👀 I’m interested in full-stack development
-- 🌱 I have experience with React, express, koa, firebase
+- 🌱 I have experience:
+--React.js
+--Node.js, Express, Koa
+--MySQL and MongoDB
+--Firebase & Supabase
+--Creation and implementation of RESTful API's
 - 📫 You can reach me at mfel.cruz@gmail.com